-"To explore new, digitally-enabled business opportunities companies need to invest in a diverse set of technology skills."
-That's the conclusion of the Initiative for Digital Transformation, whose 2015 survey on the topic points to a significant gap between the skills companies believe they need for successful digital transformation and the skills they actually possess.
 But while this is a problem among companies in general, it's important to recognize that the "digirati" - or the companies that are digital leaders - are actually investing heavily in this area, at a rate about twice as high as that of other companies.
-It's worth following their example if you want to ensure that your company will be able to reap the benefits of digital transformation.
+19 It's worth investing in building employees' digital skills to ensure that your company will be able to reap the benefits of digital transformation.